Bio

-Buffalo, NY singer-songwriter Rob Falgiano explores light and shade with intimate, playful, blunt lyrics about the human experience with joy, wonder, hope, anger, sarcasm, despair and love.
-Deep and shallow together, because that’s what most people are, not all one or another.
+Daring independent pop songwriter Rob Falgiano explores light and shade with intimate, playful, blunt lyrics about the human experience – with joy, wonder, hope, anger, sarcasm, despair and love.
+Deep and shallow mingle, because that’s what most people are, not all one or the other.
+His music is mostly politely controversial, somehow somewhere between James Taylor and Jello Biafra.

-With a love of classic pop structure and fascination with the mysteries of sound, Falgiano blends genres, incorporating jazz chord voicings with pop melody, rock, bossa nova, R&B low end, early blues and country, abundant syncopation and infinite cryptic influences, plus ambient electronics and synth bass sounds from 1980s American radio and the British alternative pop he loved growing up.
+With a love of classic pop structure and fascination with the mysteries of sound, Rob unconsciously blends genres, incorporating jazz chord voicings with pop melody, rock, bossa nova, R&B low end, early country folk (then called “hillbilly!”), abundant syncopation and other cryptic influences, plus ambient electronics and synth bass sounds from 1980s border-town independent Canadian and American college radio and the British alternative pop he loved growing up in Buffalo, NY, USA, which is home.
+There was a time before the corporatocracy that is surely retrievable.

-In the comfortable remove of a recording studio, every sound must feel true to become part of the whole.
-This is a rule, even when it leads to weeds or the unknown.
-It’s art as self-discovery while trying to entertain and stimulate.
-Some songs are about love or lust.
-Others are about the creator and the beauty of the natural world, or deep space, from which we likely come – and to which we’ll return.
+In the comfortable sanctuary of a recording studio, every sound must feel true to join the whole.
+It’s a rule, even when leading to weeds and the unknown.
+Art as self-discovery while trying to entertain, stimulate, and hopefully, inspire.

 Rob loves intangibles: mood, atmosphere, and Does This Make Me Feel?
-Ideally a song displaces you in its mystique, though sometimes fun is priority.
+Ideally a song displaces you in its mystique, though sometimes play beats everything.
 Some songs are surface obvious, others kaleidoscopic.

-Falgiano’s 10th full-length recording is Back With The Dreamers, and he’s written two related books on metaphysics and the possible nature of a creator/god, including Life is Magic.
-His 11th record in progress is tentatively titled “Everything is Only the Beginning” or “Nobody Knows.”
+Falgiano’s 10th full-length recording is Back With The Dreamers.
+He’s released three EPs from 2023 to 2025, and written two related books on metaphysics and the possible nature of a creator/god, including Life is Magic (2023).

-Rob has worked with studio producer / engineer Mike Rorick since 2009.
+Musically, Rob has worked with studio producer / engineer Mike Rorick since 2009.
 Rorick is a sonic genius who helps get artists’ songs to the finish line.
-They collaborate in a fluid way, in favor of the best, most interesting result, because only art which comes from an honesty has resonance.
-Rob has aspects of a hunger artist but isn’t trying to be intentionally obtuse and would likely do a Prince cover for you upon polite request, though he’s not a jukebox.
+They collaborate in a fluid way, in favor of the best, most interesting result, as only art which comes from honesty resonates.
+For the new record, talented mixing/mastering engineer Rich Ells has also created mixes at GCR Studios.
+The goal is a broad 20-song effort touching on almost every style with which Falgiano has experimented, plus new tricks.

 – – –